 Fabricoat is a brilliant extension to our range of leather paints allowing anyone to simply pick up a bottle and apply to any fabric to restore or change the colour.
 Fabricoat can also be used to create individual designs and patterns.

-Once applied Fabricoat remains soft & flexible providing a lovely finish to be enjoyed for years.
+Once applied Fabricoat Fabric Paint remains soft & flexible providing a lovely finish to be enjoyed for years.
 It soaks into all absorbent materials and once dry it will not make the material go hard or stiff.

-* PLEASE NOTE, this can only be used to change a lighter colour to a darker colour.
+With all Fabric Paints, they can only be used to change a lighter colour to a darker colour.

 |The photo (above) is an ivory fabric we have changed to Hot Pink, showing how the product has soaked in without changing the look or feel - you can still see the weave perfectly.|